rraub/task_bunny/README.md

 % mix task_bunny.queue.reset
 ```

-You need to redefine a queue when you want to change the retry interval for a queue.

 #### Umbrella app

 When you use TaskBunny under an umbrella app and each apps needs a different queue definition, you can prefix config key like below so that it doesn't overwrite the other configuration.